thelegendaryjohn/thelegendaryjohn/README.md

 _(Sorry for any mistakes.
 English isn't my first language)_

-I was really, really interested in programming way back in my highschool days.
+It all started on one beautiful day, way back in my highschool days.
+I was really, really interested in programming.
+I found it especially intriguing and fascinating, like it tickled something in my subconsciousness, urging me to continue my exploration into the world of programming.
 I wished to become a game developer, or just at least a general software developer.

 Started out by training my mindset with writing a bunch of Batch scripts and watching tutorials.
 After some time, I discovered and played around with Unity, and made a little game following a bunch of tutorials.
 A lot of the code is taken from the tutorials of course, but at least I understood how it works and innovated on my own.